sofit-c23-ps233/SoFit-backend/README.md

    npm install / npm i
    ```

-4. **Edit Environment Variables**
+5. **Edit Environment Variables**

-   Rename the file by deleting ".sample" and edit a file named `.env` in the root directory of your project.
+   Rename the file by deleting `.sample` in `.env.sample` file and edit a file named `.env` in the root directory of your project.
 This file will contain your environment-specific configurations.
 Please ensure that all configurations match the ones you set up in Google Cloud SQL.

 5. **Start the Server**

    To start the API server, run the following command: